Myka 9: History

 Originally known as Microphone Mike in the 1980s, Myka 9 was a member of the MC Aces with Aceyalone and Spoon Iodine.
 He ghost-wrote the Rappinstine song "Scream" on N.W.A.'s debut album N.W.A. and the Posse in 1987.

 As a co-founder of Freestyle Fellowship, he was instrumental in the scene at the Good Life Cafe in the early 1990s.

 Released in 1993, Freestyle Fellowship's second album Innercity Griots is one of the landmarks of Los Angeles hip hop.
 Their videos for "Inner City Boundaries" and "Hot Potato" brought them to the attention of a wider audience.
 Myka 9 was also featured on two tracks on Project Blowed compilation in 1994.
 In the late 1990s, Myka 9 came together with Aceyalone and Abstract Rude to form Haiku D'Etat.
 In 2008, Myka 9 formed Magic Heart Genies with J the Sarge and DJ Drez.

 Myka 9 has collaborated with The Wailers Band, Prefuse 73, Daddy Kev, Busdriver, Cut Chemist, Talib Kweli, and many others.
 He has worked extensively with producer and trumpeter Josef Leimberg, who produced the majority of It's All Love: American Nightmare and A Work in Progress.
 He has released three albums with Canadian producer Factor Chandelier.

+In 2022 it was found that Myka 9 has the largest vocabulary in hip-hop history.
+Myka employs over 9,000 unique words throughout his catalog.